mzjp2/blog/_posts/2021-10-19-ssh-kubernetes-pod.md

 ---
-title: "Run an OpenSSH server as a bastion on a Kubernetes Pod"
+title: "Run an OpenSSH server as a bastion on a Kubernetes Pod :globe_with_meridians:"
 layout: post
 date: 2021-10-19 23:00
 headerImage: false
 tag:
   - kubernetes
   - open-source
+  - aws

 category: blog
 author: zainpatel